velenchan/Sansure/survival_time/README.md

 # survival_time_label.dat
-The survival time for these $457$ samples.
+The survival time for these $457$  out of 1k samples.

 # RawX.xlsx
 Directly compute $X = A^TA$ for PCA, which is saved as `RawX.xlsx`.

 # PreprocX.xlsx
 Following the method presented in [1], we preprocess the genotype matrix as $B$, which is of the same size of $A$.
 Then we compute $X = B^TB$ for PCA, which is saved as `PreprocX.xlsx`.

+# sparse_survival_time_genotype_1663.zip
+The genotype data for 3k samples.
+There are only $1663$ effective samples for survival time.
+Note that $M = 1892,6217$ for 3k samples.

+# survival_time_lable_1663.dat
+The labels for 3k samples.

+# covariance_matrix.py

+The python code to compute the covariance matrix of the input genotype data for 3k samples.

+# preproc_cov_mat.zip

+The computed covariance matrix is of size $1663\times 1663$.

 # Method